steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

 ## Creating custom Filter implementations

-Should you want to integrate another Filter implementation for pattern matching into the jaxb2-maven-plugin configuration, you can simply implement and configure new Filter.
+Should you want to integrate another Filter implementation for pattern matching into the jaxb-maven-plugin configuration, you can simply implement and configure new Filter.
 In this case, we recommend that your implementation extend the `AbstractFilter` class (or any of its subclasses) to reuse the default lifecycle implemented there.

-When implemented, configure the jaxb2-maven-plugin to use your Filter - and do not forget to add the fully qualified class name of your custom Filter class:
+When implemented, configure the jaxb-maven-plugin to use your Filter - and do not forget to add the fully qualified class name of your custom Filter class:

         <!--